shadrachodek/woo-collect/README.md

 The platform built to simplify and accelerate African payments

-To signup for a Collect Merchant account visit their website by clicking [here](https://collect.africa)
+To sign up for a Collect Merchant account visit their website by clicking [here](https://collect.africa)

 Collect WooCommerce Payment Gateway allows you to accept payment on your WooCommerce store using Mastercard, Visa, Verve, USSD, Mobile Money, Bank Transfer, Opay, Bank Accounts, Barter.